SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Create arrays and dictionaries using brackets (``[]``), and access their elements by writing the index or key in brackets.
+A comma is allowed after the last element.

 ..
 REFERENCE
    Shopping list is a reference to the book "Paper Towns" by John Green